tststslol/SchoologyHacks/README.md

 `document.head.appendChild(document.createElement('script')).src = 'https://bubbybabur.github.io/SchoologyHacks/addlock.js'`
 **Again, go to https://github.com/BubbyBabur/SchoologyHacks/blob/master/addlock.js to verify the code!
 Be careful!**

+## NOTES:

+**Troubleshooting:**
+If it doesn't work, make sure you're in somewhere you can post, like a group, a course (not recommended because teachers), or your profile.
+Comments don't work.
+If it still doesn't work and the above wasn't helpful in any shape way or form, try reloading and trying it again.
+Avoid clicking on anything with your cursor after you inspect (there's a few details about how the HTML structure works that make it icky).

+If it still doesn't work, I don't know what to tell you.

+**Ok bye**

 So yeah, put whatever in your Schoology posts, lock down your content, so yeah.
 Need some suggestions?
 Maybe put https://bubbybabur.github.io/SchoologyHacks/rickroll/ in.
 It's, uh, ok yes it's a rickroll.
 Rickroll your teachers, whatever.

 I'm not responsible if you get yourself into trouble ok? ok understand understood.